Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 What is hypertension?

-Hypertension is high blood pressure (BP).
-Your BP is the force of your blood moving against the walls of your arteries.
-Normal BP is less than 120/80.
-Prehypertension is between 120/80 and 139/89.
-Hypertension is 140/90 or higher.
-Hypertension causes your BP to get so high that your heart has to work much harder than normal.
-This can cause damage to your heart.
-Hypertension is a long-term condition that you will need to control with a healthy lifestyle or medicines.
-A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.
+Hypertension is high blood pressure.
+Your blood pressure is the force of your blood moving against the walls of your arteries.
+Hypertension causes your blood pressure to get so high that your heart has to work much harder than normal.
+This can damage your heart.
+Hypertension that does not respond to medicines and lifestyle changes is called resistant hypertension.
+Hypertension is considered chronic when it continues for 3 months or longer.

 What increases my risk for hypertension?

-- Family history of hypertension or heart disease
+- Stress, or a family history of hypertension or heart disease

 - Use of tobacco, alcohol, or illegal drugs

-- Medical conditions, such as diabetes, high cholesterol, kidney disease, thyroid disease, or adrenal gland disorder
+- A medical condition, such as diabetes, kidney disease, thyroid disease, or adrenal gland disorder

 - Certain medicines, such as steroids or birth control pills

 What are the signs and symptoms of hypertension?

 You may have no signs or symptoms, or you may have any of the following: